cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/send-events.md

 1. Give the event a descriptive name.

-1. In the **Firing triggers** field, choose the relevant trigger you [previously created](/get-started/create-trigger).
-You may choose more than one trigger for your event.
-If you choose more than one trigger, the event will be sent to the third-party tool only when all the selected triggers are matched.
+1. In the **Firing Triggers** field, choose the relevant trigger or triggers you [previously created](/get-started/create-trigger).
+If you choose more than one trigger, the event will only be sent to the third-party tool when all the selected triggers are matched.

-1. Depending on the tool, you may also choose an **Event type** — either **Pageview** or **Event**.
-The options you can fill out in **Event** will depend on the tool you are configuring.
+1. Depending on the tool you are adding, you might also have the option to choose an **Event type**.

 1. Click **Save**.

-The new event you created will appear in the third-party tool, in the **Events** tab, under **Tracking Events**.
+The new event will appear under **Tracking Events**.
+To edit an event, refer to [Edit tools and events](/get-started/edit-tools-and-events).